cody-joe-gilbert/SU19SparkClass/README.md

 	* ~~etl~~
 	* ~~profiling~~
 * Fang: When app is finished, move the final copy of the website folder into the /app_code folder
-* Jeremy: Ensure all code is moved into the applicable folders and a desciption is included in the README
+* Jeremy: Ensure all code is moved into the applicable folders and a desciption is included in the README (done)
 * Fang: Ensure all code is moved into the applicable folders and a desciption is included in theREADME **TODO: visualization**
 * Fang: Include the applicable writeup to the Flask app in the /app_code section.
 I've included some of the steps already from the website folder README and I've added files I could think of.
 * ~~Fang: Ensure all HDFS data is correctly listed~~